 [Section 104 amended by No. 59 of 2004 s.
 141; No. 58 of 2010 s.
 134.]

-105. Conviction of licensee of certain offences, additional sentencing powers
+105. Certain offences by licensees, additional sentencing powers for

 (1) Where a licensee who has been convicted of any other offence against this Act is within 12 months thereafter convicted of a second or any subsequent offence of any kind against this Act, or where a licensee is convicted, whether summarily or on indictment of an offence involving moral turpitude, or dishonouring him in the public estimation, the court convicting him may, if it thinks fit, in addition to any other penalty, do any one or more of the following things —